majerr/sqlhelper/README.md

 In particular, `sqlhelper` does two things:

-1. It **provides functions for preparing and executing sql queries and files of sql queries**.
-You simply provide a query or filename (or lists of queries or filenames).
+1. It provides **functions for preparing and executing sql queries and files of sql queries**.
+You simply provide a query or filename, or lists of queries or filenames.
 1. It **manages connections to RDBMSs**.
 Multiple DBI connections can be configured with YAML and stored in the background for easy access by name.